wtsi-hgi/mattermost-integration-gitlab/README.md

  7. Run the server:
     - `mattermost_gitlab --help`
     - `mattermost_gitlab $MATTERMOST_WEBHOOK_URL`
-    You will see the output similar to *Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)*.
-The `http://0.0.0.0:5000/` will be refered below as the `https://<your-mattermost-integration-URL>`).
+    You will see the output similar to `Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)`.
+This is default IP:PORT pair the integration service will listen on.
+We will refer to this address as the `https://<your-mattermost-integration-URL>`).
 You may change the IP:PORT with the adequate command-line options (see --help)
  8. You may want to add an upstart script to auto-start mattermost_gitlab at boot:
 ```
 # /etc/init/mattermost-gitlab.conf